bodya0666/patterns/README.md

-This my version of Design Patters on PHP. <br>
+This is implementation of Design Patters on PHP. <br>
 PHP version 7.2 <br>
 Composer version 1.8.5 <br>